solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Igneous rocks are very ancient highly metamorphosed nummulitic limestones from which naturally all the original calcium carbonate has gone, although a good deal of calcium and even some imprisoned carbonic acid may remain.

-Iddings writes: "Calcium is one of the most abundant and wide-spread elements in igneous rocks, and enters into a great variety of compounds, the commonest of which are silicates."* The presence of calcalkalic felspars constitutes one of the chief characteristics of the great "Pacific petrographical province."*
+Iddings writes: "Calcium is one of the most abundant and wide-spread elements in igneous rocks, and enters into a great variety of compounds, the commonest of which are silicates."* The presence of calcalkalic feldspars constitutes one of the chief characteristics of the great "Pacific petrographical province."*

 *) _Igneous Rocks_ 1. p.
 39. 1909.